 Hold an Assembly

 Of course, we hold a solemn Remembrance Day assembly every year.
 We teach students about audience etiquette, the symbolism of the poppy, and the hope for world peace.
-Students present information, listen to the stories of others, and create art and music for the event.
+Students present information, listen to the stories of others and create art and music for the event.
 In many Canadian provinces, it is part of the School Act that all schools must host a Remembrance Day assembly on the last day of school available before November 11.
-A moment of silence at 11:00 (or near it) must be included.
+Include a moment of silence at 11:00 (or near it).

-If you are still trying to be physically distanced or have students learning online, consider reading Remembrance Day Assembly Ideas When You’re Apart.
+If you have students learning online, consider reading Easy to Use Remembrance Day Assembly Ideas.

 Remember All Year Long

 We read and write as much as possible throughout the year.
 Remembrance Day is just one day of the year.
 We all need to remember the sacrifice of so many people every single day.
-Lessons about Canada’s role in major world conflicts can be woven through language arts and social studies.
+Weave lessons about Canada’s role in major world conflicts throughout language arts and social studies.

 We created a set of Remembrance Day Writing Prompts that are perfect to use in November.
-They can be used digitally or on paper to help meet the needs of your students.
-Find them in our Teachers Pay Teachers Store or Brain Ninjas Shop.
+Use them digitally or on paper to help meet the needs of your students.
+Find them in our TpT Store ($USD) or BN Shop ($CAN).

 Why Do We Need to Remember?

-The World wars were a lifetime ago for us.
+The World Wars were a lifetime ago for us.
 Think about it.
-World War I was over 100 years ago and there is no direct connection to the students we teach.
+World War I was over 100 years ago, and there is no direct connection to the students we teach.
 We are the connection.
-We need our students to remember the past so those mistakes will not be repeated.
+Our students need to remember the past.
+We cannot repeat those mistakes.

 Our world has become a place where information is everywhere, but not all that information is correct.
-We need to be honest, unbiased truth about the hardships of war for our students.
+We need the honest, unbiased truth about the hardships of war for our students.
 We need to help them understand and remember how the world ended up in a war.

 But Maybe It’s Too Much For Students?